 Q. I have been eating two cloves of raw garlic every day at my evening meal.
 It may be a coincidence, but I have not had a cold in over 10 years and I don’t get sick for any other reason either.
 I’m 84 years old and am shooting for 120.

 A. The Cochrane Collaboration is an objective group of worldwide scientists that examines all the available evidence for standard and alternative treatments.
-Their conclusion is:

 “There is insufficient clinical trial evidence regarding the effects of garlic in preventing or treating the common cold.
 A single trial suggested that garlic may prevent occurrences of the common cold, but more studies are needed to validate this finding.
 Claims of effectiveness appear to rely largely on poor quality evidence.”
+Cochrane Database of Systematic Reviews, July 8, 2009

 There is more recent evidence in the Cochrane Database, however.
 In 2014, reviewers found a study that met their criteria.
 In this double-blind controlled trial, 146 volunteers took either garlic or placebo tablets for three months.
 They recorded any cold symptoms they experienced in a diary.
 There were 24 colds among people taking garlic compared to 65 colds among those on placebo.
 The Cochrane evaluators did not change their conclusion that there is too little evidence to tell whether garlic can ward off colds, however.
+One study is not enough.

-There is a study suggesting that aged garlic extract might boost the immune system (Journal of Nutrition, Feb., 2016).
+There is also a study suggesting that aged garlic extract might boost the immune system (Journal of Nutrition, Feb., 2016).
 In this controlled trial, people taking the extract got just as many colds as those taking placebo.
 Their symptoms were less severe, however, and they recovered more quickly.

 Onions as Well as Garlic to Ward Off Colds: